nvibert/ML-Tutorial/README.md

     ```
     kubectl create -f train-pod.yaml
     ```
-- if you want to save the model
+- if you want to run the pod on the specific node, for example, the node with label `training=allowed`
     ```
+    kubectl label nodes kind-worker training=allowed
-    kubectl create -f train-pod-mount.yaml
+    kubectl create -f train-pod-affinity.yaml
     ```
-- if you want to run the pod on the specific node, for example, the node with label `training=allowed`
+- - if you want to save the model
     ```
-    kubectl label nodes kind-worker training=allowed
-    kubectl create -f train-pod-mount-affinity
+    kubectl create -f train-pod-affinity-mount.yaml
     ```

 ## Inference